What are the first things I should do when I suspect a termite infestation?

 When it comes to saving your property from termites, the first step you need to take is to be alert.
-Since they rarely come out from the mud tubes, soil, or any food source which they are tunneling through, many people are not even aware that they have a termite problem.
+Since they rarely come out from mud tubes, soil, or any food source which they are tunneling through, many people can easily miss a termite problem.

 Non-chemical Termite Treatments

 Here are some ways to trap termites without using chemicals:

 - The best way to trap termites is through installing a physical termite barrier.
 This is usually done during pre-construction.